particle-iot/docs/src/content/tutorials/cellular-connectivity/data.md

 ## Cellular Data Service with Particle

-Particle provides a number of devices with cellular connectivity including the Boron, B Series SoM, E Series, and Electron.
+Particle provides a number of devices with cellular connectivity including the Tracker, Boron, B Series SoM, E Series, and Electron.
 These can provide access in areas without Wi-Fi and provide a more seamless solution that does not depend on being able to connect to your customer's Wi-Fi network, which may involve unexpected challenges.

 One disadvantage of cellular is that the data is metered, so you will want to take into account the data your device uses so you do not incur additional MB charges unnecessarily.